0xsequence/design-system/README.md

   </RadioGroup>
 ```

-3. Button component is now a simple component which allows you to easily create your own Buttons with children content of your choice, the Legacy Button component is renamed ButtonPreset which accepts properties like `leftIcon`, `rightIcon`, `label`, etc.
+3. Button component is now a simple component which allows you to easily create your own Buttons with children content of your choice, the Legacy Button component is renamed Button.Helper which accepts properties like `leftIcon`, `rightIcon`, `label`, etc.

 4. Button variants have changed, `glass` is no longer available, now uses `secondary` as the default.
 Some variants have been removed like `feature`, `glass`, `emphasis`, and `raised`.